How to structure a winning B2B sales team

 Having a team that focuses specifically on selling your product is essential to generating revenue and scaling your company.
 The more dedicated the team to specific tasks, the more likely they are to complete these.

-So, it’s no surprise that if you want to sell, you need a team who can do just that.
+So, it’s no surprise that if you want to sell, you need a team that can do just that.

 Now that you know why you need a sales team, you need to consider how you’re going to structure your team - who is sourcing ingredients, who’s developing the recipe, and who will deal with customers.